2014 North Carolina judicial elections: Court of Appeals (Seat 10)

-Results

-Court of Appeals (John C. Martin seat)

-On July 9, 2014, Chief Judge John C. Martin announced his retirement, effective August 1, 2014, creating another opening to be filled by voters in the general election.
+On July 9, 2014, Chief Judge John Martin announced his retirement, effective August 1, 2014, creating another opening to be filled by voters in the general election.
 Because of the date of his retirement, no primary election was held for the seat.
 Governor Pat McCrory appointed Judge Lisa Bell to hold the Martin seat for the remainder of the year, but she was not among the candidates who ran for a full term.